St Thérèse in her lifetime expressed a wish to 'preach the Gospel on all five continents simultaneously and even to the remotest isles'.

 The major relics of St Thérèse, which are normally kept in the Lisieux Carmel, were brought to Ireland in 2001 and again in 2009.
 They were venerated by many thousands throughout the country.
 In preparation for the first visit Fr Chris O’Donnell, O Carm wrote ‘The veneration of relics looks beyond what is visible and material to God’s love at work in the saint, to the inspiration of the saint and to God’s good pleasure in confirming the virtue of the saint by signs and cures’.

-In August 2018 we again welcome relics of St Thérèse together with relics of her parents Saints Louis and Zélie Martin to Ireland.
-This visit takes place on the occasion of the World Meeting of Families 2018, 21-26 August 2018 in Dublin.
-The relics of the three saints will be in Dublin during the World Meeting and will be brought to many dioceses before and after the World Meeting for veneration.
+In August 2018 we again welcomed relics of St Thérèse together with relics of her parents Saints Louis and Zélie Martin to Ireland.
+This visit took place on the occasion of the World Meeting of Families 2018, 21-26 August 2018 in Dublin.
+The relics of the three saints were in Dublin during the World Meeting and were brought to many dioceses before and after the World Meeting for veneration.

 For fifty years the National Carmelite Pilgrimage to Lisieux has taken place at the end of September when it is timed to coincide with the celebrations in Lisieux for the Universal Feast Day of St Thérèse (1 October).
 The first director was Fr Carmel O’Shea, O Carm followed by Fr Eltin Griffin, O Carm and Fr Linus Ryan, O Carm.
 The core of the Pilgrimage is the daily liturgy in the Lisieux Carmel chapel with prayer, reflection on Scripture passages, homily and congregational singing as pilgrims look to immerse themselves in the Little Way of St Thérèse.
 Pilgrims also visit Alençon where St Thérèse's parents Saints Louis and Zélie Martin lived and where St Thérèse was born and the Visitation Monastery in Caen where St Thérèse's sister the Servant of God Sr Françoise-Thérèse (Léonie Martin) spent her religious life.